Although many other wargamers will no doubt be celebrating his life I really cannot let the passing of Ray Harryhausen pass without comment.

 Babe: Martha Hyer was the sole female interest but a very interesting female she was too, especially in the Victorian lingerie shots they took for publicity purposes (the outfit, sadly, never appeared on screen).

 Do I own the Soundtrack?
 Laurie (The Avengers) Johnson came on board for this when Bernard Hermann wanted twice the fee that he had been paid for Jason and the Argonauts.
 Johnson's score does sound quite a lot like Bernard Hermann.
-No soundtrack album is available but I do have a short suite from it on a London Symphony Orchestra space album compilation.
+Update: I have now obtained a CD of the soundtrack.

 One Million Years BC (1966)